Losant/losant-docs/docs/rest-api/data-table-rows.md

 A valid api access token is required to access this endpoint.
-The token must include at least one of the following scopes: all.Application, all.Organization, all.User, dataTableRows.*, or dataTableRows.export.
+The token must include at least one of the following scopes: all.Application, all.Application.read, all.Organization, all.Organization.read, all.User, all.User.read, dataTableRows.*, or dataTableRows.export.

 ### Request Path Components <a name="export-path-components"></a>